Code-Institute-Submissions/witch-hazel-1/README.md

 In hindsight, I feel I may have bitten off more than I could chew.
 The complexity of this project caused it to run badly overtime.
 The effort however, taught me a lot about Python development and about translating complex procedures into formal code that may actually provide help to users.

-In the light of this experience,
+In the light of this experience nd given the same chance again, I would have chosen a project that was inherently simpler than this one, though I've learned a lot of coding discipline and improved my programming muscle memory and reflexes through my long working through the project.

+I would also have segregated my code at an earlier stage, and more systematically and more according to OOP principles than I managed this time round.

 <!-- TOC --><a name="other-unresolved-issues-and-future-development"></a>
-## Other unresolved issues and future development
+## Other unresolved issues, missing features and future development
-As this App claims to be no more than a MVP, there is a long list of issues to be dealt with and objects for future development.
+As this App makes no claim to be anything other than a MVP, and aside from the unresolved technical issues discussed above, there is a long list of issues to be dealt with and objects for future development in the project.
 Amongst them are:

-- A reporting tool to show the overall state of the data on the terminal.
+- A reporting tool to show the overall state of the data on the terminal (rather than relying on the users' read-only access to the google spreadsheet).
 - A tool to tell users which task they still have left to do before closing out the year.
 - An option to add new cultivars to the current list of six cultivars currently being cultivated.
 - A series of routines to extract statistics from the raw data in google sheets (including such useful details as survival rates by age, stage and cultivar, etc.).

-There are also some bugs still to be dealt with, chief among them being a warning that appears when the gspread .update() function is used.
-The warning tells me that the order of the parameters I'm using is outdated ()
 <!-- TOC --><a name="credits"></a>
 ## Credits
 https://discuss.python.org/